Update (June 14, 2017): Updated with rejections from 2016!

 In my own attempt at transparency, here’s an incomplete list of rejections I’ve gotten:

-- Applied to do summer research with Sam Rebelsky in undergrad, in 2003.
+- I applied to do summer research with Sam Rebelsky in undergrad, in 2003.
 Rejected.
 (And Sam takes everyone!
 He had twelve undergrads that summer!)

 - When I applied to grad school in 2006, Washington, UCSD, and Stanford all said no. In fact, Indiana was the only place I applied that would take me.

 - When I started grad school at IU in 2008, there were two written qualifying exams that every Ph.D. student had to pass, one “theory” and one “systems”.
 I failed the theory qual on my first attempt in 2008, and I was too intimidated to even take the systems qual in both 2008 and 2009.
-(I finally took and passed the systems qual in 2010, at the last opportunity.)
+(I did pass the theory qual in 2009, and I finally took and passed the systems qual in 2010, at the last opportunity.)

 - I had what was probably the worst Google internship phone interview of all time in spring 2009.
 Rejected.